yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.2.md

 		$
 Next execute

-		mkdir faces
+		mkdir playback
-to make a folder called faces in your codespace.
+to make a folder called playback in your codespace.

 Then execute

-		cd faces
+		cd playback
 to change directories into that folder.
-You should now see your terminal prompt as faces/ $.
+You should now see your terminal prompt as playback/ $.
 You can now execute

-		code faces.py
+		code playback.py
-to make a file called faces.py where you’ll write your program.
+to make a file called playback.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually.
-At the `faces/ $` prompt in your terminal: :
+At the `playback/ $` prompt in your terminal: :

-1. Run your program with python faces.py.
-Type Hello :) and press Enter.
-Your program should output: `Hello 🙂`
+1. Run your program with `python playback.py`.
+Type `This is CS50` and press `Enter`.
+Your program should output: `This...is...CS50`
-2. Run your program with python faces.py.
-Type Goodbye :( and press Enter.
-Your program should output: `Goodbye 🙁`
+2. Run your program with `python playback.py`.
+Type `This is our week on functions` and press `Enter`.
+Your program should output: `This...is...our...week...on...functions`
-3. Run your program with python faces.py.
-Type Hello :) Goodbye :( and press Enter.
-Your program should output: `Hello 🙂 Goodbye 🙁`
+3. Run your program with `python playback.py`.
+Type `Let's implement a function called hello` and press Enter.
+Your program should output: `Let's...implement...a...function...called...hello`.

 # Commit your progran to GITHUB
-At the `faces/ $` prompt in your terminal:
+At the `playback/ $` prompt in your terminal:

-		git add faces.py
+		git add playback.py
-Add faces.py to the changes to be committed
+Add playback.py to the changes to be committed

-		git commit -m “Upload completed faces.py“
+		git commit -m “Upload completed playback.py“
-Commit all changes in the REPO with the comment “Upload completed faces.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*
+Commit all changes in the REPO with the comment “Upload completed playback.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push